A-Dan-A/book-club/README.md

 -   Form attribute types were flagged as wrong by the validator.
 These had not had the attributes changed from the original Bootstrap code and this was fixed.

 -   Fixed CSS not working by adding scripts to each page.

+-   Fixed background image on main page.
+File path was wrong.

 ## Deployment